 Cortisone injections were introduced in dermatologic therapy in 1961.
-They have been used extensively since then to treat a variety of skin conditions (1).
+They have been used extensively since then to treat various skin conditions (1).
+Acne cysts are one of the most prevalent disorders treated with cortisone shots.

 What Is A Cortisone Shot?